pankajkr56070/LLD-Java/SnakeAndLadder/README.md

 5. Dependency Inversion Principle (DIP)
 	• Review: High-level modules depend on low-level modules directly.
 Introducing abstractions, such as interfaces for Dice, Board, Player, etc., can improve the design by following DIP.

+Design Patterns Feedback

+	1. Factory Pattern
+	•	Feedback: A factory pattern can be used to create instances of Snake, Ladder, and Player.
+This can encapsulate the instantiation logic and provide a single point of control for object creation.
+	2. Strategy Pattern
+	•	Feedback: The dice rolling logic could use a strategy pattern to allow different dice rolling strategies without changing the Dice class.
+	3. Observer Pattern
+	•	Feedback: Implementing an observer pattern can help notify players or other components of game events, such as when a player moves, a snake bite occurs, or a ladder is climbed.
+	4. Builder Pattern
+	•	Feedback: The SnakeAndLadderService constructor has multiple parameters, which could be simplified using a builder pattern for easier and more readable object construction